argonne-lcf/user-guides/docs/aurora/getting-started-on-aurora.md

 Then, type in the one-timepassword from your CRYPTOCard/MobilePASS+ token.

 This bastion node is a pass-through erected for security purposes, and is not meant to host files.
-Once on the bastion, SSH to `aurora.alcf.anl.gov`.
+Once on the bastion, SSH to `login.aurora.alcf.anl.gov`.
 It is round robin to the aurora login nodes.

 ```